Understanding Shipping Incoterms: FOB, CIF, and EXW

 EXW: Optimal Control for the Right Team

 EXW can be a great option if you want full control over your shipping process.
 It lets you work closely with carriers to tailor logistics strategies to your needs.
 If your company has a robust logistics network, you can use EXW to negotiate bulk rates and cut costs effectively.
-This approach is best for complex shipments needing careful handling or markets with strict oversight demands.

 While EXW provides control, it requires significant logistics knowledge and resources to handle responsibilities usually managed by sellers.
 If you’re looking to gain market leverage through logistics efficiency, consider investing in the necessary infrastructure and expertise for EXW.